-Former Israeli Prime Minister Benjamin Netanyahu speaks at an interview.
+Former Israell Prime Minister Benjamin Netanyahu speaks at an interview.
 Netanyahu has called for the removal of Yasser Arafat and the destruction of the Palestinian Authority.
 Netanyahu calls for Arafat's removal Associated Press JERUSALEM Exuding confidence that he will return to power, former Prime Minister Benjamin Netanyahu said Monday that Israel must remove Yasser Arafat and destroy the Palestinian Authority - perhaps via military assault - before peace talks can resume.
-In an interview with The Associated Press.
-Netanyahu said he has no qualms about challenging Ariel Sharon, a sitting prime minister from his own Likud Party, and that he was gratified by polls showing Israelis - who sent him packing in a 1999 election - now give him widespread support.
+In an interview with The Press, Associated Netanyahu said he has no qualms about challenging Ariel Sharon, a sitting prime minister from his own Likud Party, and that he was gratified by polls showing Israelis - who sent him packing in a 1999 election - now give him widespread support.
 Netanyahu, 52, has been speaking throughout the United States and Israel, and has criticized Sharon for stopping short of what Netanyahu believes is the only way to end terror attacks against Israelis the removal of Arafat.
 "The goal is to defeat the terror regime, to effectively bring it down," he said at his wellappointed office in a modern high-tech complex in Jerusalem.
 "And that goal is easily attainable." wasn't suggesting Israel structure that has been physically harm Arafat.
 But instead of restricting Arafat to his compound in the West Bank town of Ramallah as Sharon has done, the Palestinian leader should be allowed to leave - but not to return.

-"He keeps wanting to go abroad - I think we should not hinder him from doing Netanyahu said.
-"I would very much like to see him have a happy retirement with his friends from Tripoli ... with his friends from Baghdad."
-Israel also should elimi-Netanyahu said he nate the terrorist infraestablished in the West Bank and Gaza, which would be "a very simple thing to do, not very complicated and not very costly," Netanyahu said.
+"He keeps wanting to go abroad - I think we should not hinder him from doing SO.
+Netanyahu said.
+"I would very much like to see him have a happy retirement with his friends from Tripoli ... with his friends from Baghdad." established in the West Bank and Gaza, which would be "a very simple thing to do, not very complicated and not very costly," Netanyahu said.
 He was evasive about the exact steps he would take, but hinted strongly at a large-scale military operation: "Israel has not used a fraction of a fraction of the means that it has available, as you can imagine."
-Netanyahu said deterrence would no longer work with the Palestinian leadership, because this point Arafat is already in 'Never-Never- Feds take over airport security Associated Press CHANTILLY, Va.
+Netanyahu said deterrence would no longer work with the Palestinian leadership, because "at this point Arafat is already in 'Never-Never-Land.
+The market was closed Monday due to President's Day.
+Israel also should elimi-Netanyahu said he nate the terrorist infra- Feds take over airport security Associated Press CHANTILLY, Va.
 Airline passengers had their airport routines sharply altered after the Sept.
 11 terrorist attacks, and now the way they're protected has changed as well.
 The new Transportation Security Administration took over responsibility for airline security Sunday, the first step toward a system where better-trained, higher-paid federal employees screen passengers and luggage.
 The new system received two early tests Monday.